 By Tré Berry III🖊️|06/09/2020

-The adaptations to the overall scope of the event was immediately evident.
+The adaptations made to the overall scope of the event was immediately evident.
 From reporters live-casting from their homes, boxing personnel present all wearing 😷masks, and tailor-made ring entrances to the sound of 🔇silence with no audience in attendance – the scene at first struck me as an oddity, however the love for boxing coming back after being shut-down for approximately 4 months (aside from a few small venue events) overthrew the initial feeling, and euphoria sets in as many of us sees boxing both instrumental as an escape from reality, and it being a favorite sport to many of us.

 As the main event, WBO Featherweight Titlist 🥈🇺🇸Shakur “Fearless” Stevenson (14-0-0, 8KO👊) emerged from his dressing room to Tupac’s song “Changes”, and entered the ring, to his opponent 🇵🇷Felix “La Sombra” Caraballo (13-2-2, 9KO👊) awaiting his entry.
 Caraballo immediately jumped out to show Shakur that he wasn’t afraid of him, and meant business, trying to get to the ribcage of the slick southpaw.
 Stevenson stuck to his desired pace and distancing, peppering the overaggressive target with jabs, check-hooks and uppercuts.
 A lefthook to the body put Caraballo down to a knee for the 8-count administered by 🗣️Referee Tony Weeks.
 Shakur towards the end of the round established who was boss in the ring, and set the tone for the rest of the fight.